myshell-ai/MeloTTS/docs/install.md

 python -m unidic download
 ```

-### Windows and macOS Install
+### Windows Install
-To avoid compatibility issues, for Windows and macOS users, we suggest to run via Docker.
+To avoid compatibility issues, for Windows users, we suggest to run via Docker.
 Ensure that [you have Docker installed](https://docs.docker.com/engine/install/).

 **Build Docker**